 Address: 301 E Lawrence Ave, Springfield, IL 62703

-Pioneer architect Frank Lloyd Wright designed the Frederick C. Robie House, and it is considered a UNESCO World Heritage Site.
-This is one of Wright’s most beautiful houses that showcases stunning early 20th Century design, and is a favorite among art historians and contemporary architects alike.
+Pioneer architect Frank Lloyd Wright designed the Frederick C. Robie House, a UNESCO World Heritage Site.
+This is one of Wright’s most beautiful houses, showcasing stunning early 20th-century design, and is a favorite among art historians and contemporary architects.

 What is the best thing to do with kids in Illinois?